Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/auto-kubectl.md

   If not found then click here to see [steps](https://github.com/Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/tree/main?tab=readme-ov-file#installing-kubeadm-kubelet-and-kubectl) to install it.

-### Step-2:  Set up Auto-completion
+### Step-2:  Install Auto-completion

   Check Auto-completion is installed on your node by typing `type _init_completion`.

   ![1](auto-0.png)

-  If not then follow these setps.

-  - Install auto-complete by following command.
+  - To install auto-complete execute this command.
     ```bash
-    apt-get install bash-completion
+    sudo apt-get install bash-completion
     ```

+### Step-3:  Set up Auto-completion for kuubectl

   - Set the kubectl completion script source for your shell sessions & for all users on the system:
     ```bash
     kubectl completion bash | sudo tee /etc/bash_completion.d/kubectl > /dev/null
     ```

-  - After setting up the completion script, source your .bashrc file to apply the changes:
+  - After setting up the completion script, source your `.bashrc` file to apply the changes:
     ```bash
     source ~/.bashrc
     ```